brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 }
 ```

-.&nbsp;.&nbsp;. so let's go into that in-between area where I put those comments, above, and create an `image` shortcode (note the lower-case "i") by adding the code shown below.
+.&nbsp;.&nbsp;. so let's go into that in-between area where I put those comments, above, and create an `image` shortcode (note the lower-case "i”) by adding the code shown below.

 **Update, 2021-04-28**: Due to a problem reported to me by a user of one of my [starter sets](/posts/2021/03/beginners-luck-update), I swapped out the code that previously was here with code that is based on *synchronous*, rather than *asynchronous*, usage.
 To read more about the difference, see [this section](https://www.11ty.dev/docs/plugins/image/#synchronous-usage) of the Eleventy Image documentation.
 I've also updated those starter sets accordingly.
 {.yellowBox}